microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ![](/static/mb/lessons/seismograph1.png)

 Step 2.
 Fasten Tape: Fasten tape to the micro USB cable and to the plate.
-Attach the micro:bit to the micro:bit USB.
+Attach the micro:bit to the micro:bit USB cable.

 ![](/static/mb/lessons/seismograph0.png)